Create a Website Account - Manage notification subscriptions, save form progress and more.

 The Active Early Voting List allows the voter who is registered to receive ballots by mail for each election.

 Prior to each election you will receive a 90-day notice in the mail to verify your mailing address.
 If your information is correct, you can disregard the letter and your ballot will then be automatically mailed to you on the date specified on the letter.
 To sign up for the Active Early Voting List (PDF) you must provide your signature and make the request in writing or call the Graham County Recorder’s Office at 928-428-3560 and we can mail you the form.

 Yes.
 However, there are procedures set forth by the Federal Voting Assistance Program (FVAP) just for overseas and military voters.
 For more information on the FVAP you may contact your local federal voting assistance officer or the FVAP time line.

 The polls are open from 6:00 a.m. until 7:00 p.m. on Election Day.

-Current vacancies can be found on our Human Resources Page, on our Home Page Employment button, or postings can be found at the Board of Supervisors Office.
+Current vacancies can be found on our Human Resources Page, on our Home Page Employment button, or postings can be found in the General Services Building, 921 W. Thatcher Blvd., Safford AZ.
 For further questions, please contact our Human Resources Office.

-You can either apply online or applications can be picked up at the Board of Supervisors Office.
+You can either apply online or applications can be picked up at the Human Resources Office.
 For further questions, please contact our Human Resources Office.

-You can either fill out your Online Application and submit it or pick up a hard copy in the Board of Supervisors Office.
+You can either fill out your Online Application and submit it or pick up a hard copy in the Human Resources Office.
 For further questions, please contact our Human Resources Office.

 A completed application is required for all Graham County positions.
 Resumes may be included with the application.
 Applications are only accepted for open positions.
 Visit the Human Resources Page for more information.